Professor Penny Jane Burke

-Dr Gifty Gyamera is Lecturer in the School of Public Service and Governance at the Ghana Institute of Management and Public Administration (GIMPA).
-She is also the president of the Ghana Association of Public Administration and Management (GAPAM).
-From 2005-2010, she was a lecturer in the Department of Education, Valley View University, Accra, Ghana.
-She holds a PhD in Education from Roehampton University, UK.
-Her research interests include Gender, Internationalisation of Education, Postcolonial studies and Curriculum Development.
+Dr Gifty Oforiwaa Gyamera is a Senior Lecturer in the Department of Policy and Development, School of Public Service and Governance at the Ghana Institute of Management and Public Administration (GIMPA).
+She is also the President of the Ghana Association of Public Administration and Management (GAPAM).
+She holds a PhD in Education Studies from University of Roehampton, UK and has extensive experience in teaching and research in Higher Education.
+Her research interests include Gender, Internationalization of Higher Education, Postcolonial/Decolonial studies and Curriculum Development.
 She is particularly interested in challenging marginalization of minorities, and discourses and practices perpetuating colonial ideologies and philosophies particularly in relation to higher education.

 Dr Saajidha Sader

-Dr Saajidha Sader is a lecturer in the School of Education at the University of KwaZulu-Natal (UKZN), South Africa.
+Dr Saajidha Sader is a Lecturer in the School of Education at the University of KwaZulu-Natal (UKZN), South Africa.
 Her current teaching and activism is in social justice education.
 Her doctoral research was a feminist study of woman academics experiences of higher education reform in the context of globalization.
-Her research interests include feminist research; gender, neoliberalism and education (schooling & post-school education) as well as critical/feminist praxis & pedagogy in education.
-She is the founder of The Social Justice Education Forum (TSJEF), a South African based social movement of critical educators working to promote social justice in and through education.
+Her research interests include decolonial feminist research, praxis & pedagogy.
+Her current research and activism focuses on gender, neoliberalism and higher education in South Africa from a decolonial perspective.

 Professor Sondra Hale